digitalcatholic/joecatholic/README.md

 # joecatholic
 This is the Joe Catholic webcomic from Fr.
-Chris Decker
+Chris Decker.